McKesson Corp. history, profile and corporate video

 Spanning the Centuries for Better Health

-McKesson took roots in the earliest days of the United States — when organized health care in America was just taking shape.
-Over the past 180+ years we have played a fundamental role in helping to shape the design and direction of health care: helping to set standards for the health care supply chain and playing a large role in our industry’s technology revolution.
+The company took roots in the earliest days of the United States — when organized health care in America was just taking shape.
+Over the past 180+ years, we have played a fundamental role in helping to shape the design and direction of health care: helping to set standards for the health care supply chain and playing a large role in our industry’s technology revolution.

 1833–1855: A World of Distribution

 John McKesson and Charles Olcott founded the company in 1833 in New York City to import and sell therapeutic drugs and chemicals wholesale.
 The company did a brisk business stocking the medicine chests aboard trade ships with pharmaceutical drugs imported from Europe as well as medicinal herbs, roots and spices from Pennsylvania Shaker colonies.

 In 1853, the company was renamed McKesson & Robbins, after an employee who became a partner in the firm, Daniel Robbins.
 By then, the company was distributing pharmaceutical products by covered wagon to 17 states and territories across America, from Vermont to California.